Montreux Jazz Academy

 Aware of the difficulties facing artists in order to be able to live from their passion and the demands of the music industry, the Montreux Jazz Artists Foundation wished to develop its mission of supporting up-and-coming talents by creating the Montreux Jazz Academy.

-The musicians invited to join the Academy are selected according to several criteria, in order to have a good group dynamic.
-We take into account their personality, their mastery, their instrument and their willingness to take artistic risks.
-Thus, they are selected as much for their personal and artistic qualities as for their instrument, their cultural background and their professional experience.
+The first version of the residency, the Montreux Jazz Academy, invited a small number of musicians selected according to several criteria (background, virtuosity, writing and composition skills, personality, open-mindedness), in order to have different instruments represented and guarantee a good group dynamic.
+They are chosen as much for their personal and artistic qualities as for their instrument, cultural background and professional experience.

 MONTREUX JAZZ ACADEMY 2020

-The next edition of the Academy will take place from 12 to 17 October 2020.
-The participants will be lucky to have 3 musical directors and mentors 3 members of the American band Snarky Puppy.
-In addition, they will be mentored by the legendary English guitarist John McLaughlin, the talented French drummer Anne Paceo and the gifted American singer China Moses.
-They will have the chance to give a final concert on 17 October at the Fairmont Le Montreux Palace.
+In 2020, the participants were lucky to have 3 musical directors Michael League, Bill Laurance et Justin Stanton, members of the American band Snarky Puppy.
+In addition, they were mentored by the legendary English guitarist John McLaughlin, the talented French drummer Anne Paceo and the gifted American singer China Moses.
+They had the chance to give a final concert on 17 October, 2020 at the Fairmont Le Montreux Palace.
+The concert is available on the Montreux Jazz Festival’s Youtube channel.

 MONTREUX JAZZ ACADEMY 2019